Giorgio Trinchieri, M.D.

 - J Leukoc Biol.
 104(4): 701-715, 2018. [ Journal Article ]

-Dr. Trinchieri was most recently the Director of the Schering Plough Laboratory for Immunological Research in Dardilly, France, and an NIH Fogarty Scholar at the Laboratory for Parasitic Diseases, NIAID.
-Since August 2006, he has been the Director of the Cancer and Inflammation Program, and Chief of the Laboratory of Experimental Immunology.
+Dr. Trinchieri joined the CCR, NCI in August 2006 and is currently Senior Investigator and Chief of the Laboratory of Integrative Cancer Immunology.
+He received the distinction of being named an NIH Distinguished Investigator in 2016.
+Prior to joining NCI, Dr. Trinchieri was the Director of the Schering Plough Laboratory for Immunological Research in Dardilly, France, and an NIH Fogarty Scholar at the Laboratory for Parasitic Diseases, NIAID.
+He received his M.D. from the University of Torino, Italy.
 His research at the CCR focuses on the interplay between inflammation/innate resistance and adaptive immunity, and the role of pro-inflammatory cytokines in the regulation of hematopoiesis, innate resistance, and immunity.
 He discovered interleukin-12 while at the Wistar Institute in 1989 and for many years has been characterizing the molecular mechanisms of interleukin-12 production and action, and the role of this molecule in tumor immunity, infections, and autoimmunity.

 |Tim Back||Biological Laboratory Technician|